finanalyst/collection/README.md

 The source files (by default only those that have been changed) are rendered.

-The stage is controlled by the same options as _Setup_.
+The stage is controlled by the same options as _Setup_ and

+*  with-only - affects which Documents are rendered, see Configuration for more

+*  ignore - prevents docs from being Cached, see Configuration for more

 ## Compilation Milestone
 (Skipped if the `:without-processing` flag is True)

+During the stage after this milestone, the structure documents are rendered.
+They can have Pod-blocks which use data included by templates and plugins during the render stage.
+They can also add to data, which means that the order in which a plugin is called may be important.

 At this milestone plugin callables are provided to add compiled data to the `ProcessedPod` object, so that the sources in the mode's directory can function.